Sojourner Truth Project: History

-Description

 The original Sojourner Truth Project, constructed in 1942, contained 46 buildings.
 Of those, 26 were demolished in 1981, leaving only 20 remaining.
 In 1986 and 1987, 29 new buildings were constructed.
 The 20 original structures have been listed as a historic district on the National Register of Historic Places.
 These buildings are masonry structures, arranged in a grid pattern around the central section of the project.

 The historic buildings are long, two-story red brick rowhouses with side gabled roofs.
 A beige-colored brick string course runs around the building, just beneath the second-floor window sills.
 The side gable peaks of some buildings are clad in vinyl siding.
 Each building contains six individual units, side by side.
 The windows are a combination of slider and double hung units, Each building contains six entrances clustered in groups of two, with each cluster covered by a projecting awning.
 The entry doors are wood, with a porch light, address number, and cast iron mailbox nearby.
 To the rear, the buildings have enclosed mechanical additions clad in vinyl siding.